Jobs report will show how much pandemic is squeezing hiring

 Economists estimated that employers added 450,000 jobs in November

-Friday's monthly U.S. jobs report is expected to show a continued slowing in the numbers of workers being added to payrolls.
+Friday's monthly U.S. jobs report is expected to show a continued slowing in the number of workers being added to payrolls.

 Continue Reading Below